jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 (as a data member of `MyI2CDevice`).

 Subclassing `i2c::I2CDevice` gives `MyI2CDevice` access to all low-level `protected` methods:
-- `i2c::I2CDevice.read(uint8_t, i2c::I2CFinish)`: create a command to read bytes from the I2C device; read bytes will be added to the related Future (passed to `launch_commands()`)
+- `i2c::I2CDevice.read(uint8_t read_count, i2c::I2CFinish finish)`: create a command to read bytes from the
+I2C device; read bytes will be added to the related Future (passed to `launch_commands()`)
-- `i2c::I2CDevice.write(uint8_t, i2c::I2CFinish)`:create a command to write bytes to the I2C device; written bytes are taken from the related Future (passed to `launch_commands()`)
+- `i2c::I2CDevice.write(uint8_t write_count, i2c::I2CFinish finish)`:create a command to write bytes to the
+I2C device; written bytes are taken from the related Future (passed to `launch_commands()`)
-- `i2c::I2CDevice.launch_commands(PROXY<Future>, initializer_list<>)`: prepare passed read/write commands and send
+- `i2c::I2CDevice.launch_commands(PROXY<> proxy, initializer_list<> commands)`: prepare passed read/write
-them to `MANAGER` for later asynchronous execution (commands are queued)
+`commands` and send them to `MANAGER` for later asynchronous execution (commands are queued); the `Future` referenced by `proxy` is used to provide data to write to, and store data to read from, the I2C device.
-- TODO other set_device(), resolve(), make_proxy()

-TODO explain read/write() methods in particular I2CFinish enum TODO explain launch_commands() method

-All methods above always end with a `i2c::BusConditions conditions` argument.
-This argument is super important as it defines how each method shall handle the I2C bus (this bus is shared between all devices and thus access to it must follow certain rules).

-In particular, before any access to the I2C bus, a host device (the MCU) must first send a "START condition" onto it, and only after that can it initialize a communication to a given device, known by its I2C address.

-All bytes sent or received must be acknowledged (though special signals on SDA and SCL wires) by the recipient.

-Once a transmission between a host and a device is finished, the bus must be released (for later transmissions) through a "STOP condition".
+- `i2c::I2CDevice.set_device(uint8_t device)`: change the I2C address of this device.
+This is useful for devices that allow changing their I2C address by software.
+- `i2c::I2CDevice.resolve(PROXY<T> proxy)`: this method must be used when you need to resolve a `PROXY` passed to one of your API, in order to access some parts of its proxied Future.
+This method is seldom used.
+- `i2c::I2CDevice.make_proxy(const T& target)`: this method must be used in your synchronous API, in order to "proxify" a local Future before calling the related asynchronous API.

+Note that `read()` and `write()` methods do not actually perform any I2C operation!
+They only prepare an I2C read or write command (`i2c::I2CLightCommand` type embedding necessary information) based on their arguments:
+- `read_count`/`write_count` specify the number of bytes to read or write.
+When `0` (the default), this means that all bytes (as defined in the specific Future) will be read or written.
+- `finish`: specify what shall be done after the created I2C command will be executed; it can be one of 4 values:
+    - `i2c::I2CFinish::NONE`: nothing will be done after this command is executed
+    - `i2c::I2CFinish::FORCE_STOP`: after this command execution, an I2C STOP condition will be generated on the I2C bus;
+    this will automatically trigger a "START" condition on the next command (whether it is part of the current chain of commands or not)
+    - `i2c::I2CFinish::FUTURE_FINISH`: after this command execution, the Future assigned to the current transaction will be marked as finished
+    - `i2c::I2CFinish::FORCE_STOP | i2c::I2CFinish::FUTURE_FINISH`: after this command execution, an I2C STOP condition
+    will be generated on the I2C bus and the Future assigned to the current transaction will be marked as finished

+The `launch_commands()` method does the actual work:
+- with a synchronous I2C Manager, it blocks until all commands get executed or an error occurs; the assigned Future is directly `READY` (or in `ERROR`) when the method returns
+- with an asynchronous I2C Manager, it enqueues all commands for asynchronous execution and returns immediately; the assigned Future will be later updated (it status will become either `READY` or `ERROR`) once all commands are complete.

+### I2C Bus handling ###

+Handling of the I2C bus by the I2C Manager and the `I2CDevice` follows standard I2C protocol, with some level of "intelligence".

+In usual conditions: `launch_commands()` can execute long chains of commands on one device:
+1. The first command in the chain will generate a "START" condition on the I2C bus as required by the I2C protocol
+2. By default, all following commands will be preceded by a "REPEAT START" condition on the I2C bus
+3. The last command in the chain will **not** end with a "STOP" condition on the bus; by default, FastArduino I2C Manager will keep the I2C bus for itself, unless required otherwise by I2C devices implementation.

-The `i2c::BusConditions` argument for each read/write method indicates whether te method should first acquire the I2C bus before writing or reading, if it should release the I2C bus after writing or reading.
-This allows your API implementation to perform a sequence of calls to the I2C device, where the first call will acquire the bus and the last call will release it, and calls in between will not need to acquire or release the bus.
+This default behaviour allows your I2C device API implementation to perform a sequence of calls to the I2C device, where the first call will acquire the bus, and all following calls in between will not need to acquire the bus.

+You can change the default for each command, by setting `finish` argument to `i2c::I2CFinish::FORCE_STOP`, which will produce a "STOP" condition at the end of that command and a "START" condition on the next command in the chain.

+**IMPORTANT:** Actually, asynchronous flavours of I2C Managers will release the I2C bus at the end of an I2C transaction, in case there is no more pending command (from another I2C transaction) in the commands queue.

+### API Typical Example ###

-Note that many I2C devices communication is based on writing and reading "registers", each device having its own list of specific registers.
+For many I2C devices, communication is based on writing and reading "registers", each device having its own list of specific registers.
 Hence most I2C device drivers API will consist in reading or writing one register.

-In FastArduino, drivers like `devices::magneto::HMC5883L` first define `private` methods to read and write registers, which other API methods can simply use (by passing the right register number and proper value):
+In FastArduino, drivers like `devices::mcp230xx::MCP23008` first define `private` generic Future classes, later used by specific API to read registers:

 @code{.cpp}
-    using BUSCOND = i2c::BusConditions;

-    bool write_register(uint8_t address, uint8_t value)
+    class ReadRegisterFuture : public FUTURE<uint8_t, uint8_t>
     {
-        using i2c::Status::OK;
-        return (this->write(DEVICE_ADDRESS, address, BUSCOND::START_NO_STOP) == OK
-                && this->write(DEVICE_ADDRESS, value, BUSCOND::NO_START_STOP) == OK);
-    }

-    bool read_register(uint8_t address, uint8_t& value)
+        using PARENT = FUTURE<uint8_t, uint8_t>;
+    protected:
+        ReadRegisterFuture(uint8_t address) : PARENT{address} {}
+        ReadRegisterFuture(ReadRegisterFuture&&) = default;
+        ReadRegisterFuture& operator=(ReadRegisterFuture&&) = default;
+    };
+@endcode

+In this snippet, a base Future, `ReadRegisterFuture`, is defined.
+It will serve as a base class for all specific Futures needed by all API reading registers, like in the following excerpt from MCP23008 device:
+@code{.cpp}
+    // Address of GPIO register (to read digital input pins from MCP23008) static constexpr const uint8_t GPIO = 0x09;

+    class GetValuesFuture : public ReadRegisterFuture
     {
-        using i2c::Status::OK;
-        return (this->write(DEVICE_ADDRESS, address, BUSCOND::START_NO_STOP) == OK
-                && this->read(DEVICE_ADDRESS, value, BUSCOND::REPEAT_START_STOP) == OK);
+    public:
+        GetValuesFuture() : ReadRegisterFuture{GPIO} {}
+        GetValuesFuture(GetValuesFuture&&) = default;
+        GetValuesFuture& operator=(GetValuesFuture&&) = default;
+    };

+    int values(PROXY<GetValuesFuture> future)
+    {
+        return this->launch_commands(future, {this->write(), this->read()});
     }
 @endcode

-Note usage of `using BUSCOND = i2c::BusConditions;` and `using i2c::Status::OK;` to ease code writing and reading.

-In this snippet, `write_register()` is straightforward:
-1. It starts (`START_NO_STOP`) I2C communication with device `DEVICE_ADDRESS` and sends register number `address` to the I2C device
-2. It then sends `value` byte to the same device (as part of the same transmission) which will be written to the device register, then it stops (`NO_START_STOP`) I2C communication

-`read_register()` is a bit more special:
-1. It starts (`START_NO_STOP`) I2C communication with device `DEVICE_ADDRESS` and sends register number `address` to the I2C device (same as before)
-2. It then restarts (`REPEAT_START_STOP`) a new I2C transmission to ask the device for the value in that register, then it finally stops (`REPEAT_START_STOP`) I2C communication

-Here, in step 2, we cannot use the same transmission to read after write, as one transmission defines the data direction; however, we can take advantage of the current write transmission (I2C bus already accquired) to restart a new transmission but for reading.
-Please do note that some I2C devices do support this way for write-then-read, but not all of them; refer to the target device datahseet for further details.

-Note that both `i2c::I2CDevice.read()` and `i2c::I2CDevice.write()` sets of methods exist in a `template` flavour that allows using `struct` types references directly, instead of using arrays of bytes, which can simplify code implementation.
+In the above code, the only added value of `GetValuesFuture` class is to embed the `GPIO` register address; this allows callers of the `values()` API to directly instantiate this Future without further input.

+The implementation of `values()` is one-liner that requires a few explanations:
+- `launch_commands()` has only 2 arguments: `future` that is directly passed from the API argument, and a list of commands (embedded with braces)
+- in this example, there are only 2 commands; the first, returned by `write()`, writes all input content of `future`, i.e. the `GPIO` register address (single) byte); the second command, created by `read()`, reads enough bytes (only one here) from the decice to fill the output of `future`.
+- both commands are created with default calls to `read()` and `write()` i.e. `0` for bytes count (special meaning: use full content size of `future`), and `i2c::I2CFinish::NONE`, leading to generation of "START" condition at the beginning.

+A similar approach is used for writing a value to a device register and will not be detailed here.

 Debugging support for a new device (low-level)
 ----------------------------------------------
-TODO

 In general, before developing a full-fledged driver for an I2C device, you need to learn how to use that device.

 Based on the device datasheet, you first learn how to manipulate the device through the I2C bus.